A BIT OF OUR HISTORY...

 We’ve been through the process of simplifying, organizing and moving more times than we can count, both personally and professionally.
 Bottom line–we get it.

 In 2015, we created Task NW to meet the organizing, downsizing and moving assistance needs of our clients in Oregon and Washington.
 Task NW then expanded to Idaho, to address the rapidly growing needs of the Sun Valley area.
+Our team in Idaho also offers our boutique Task Property Management services.

 Task NW has grown beyond our wildest imaginations.
 In 2022, we took a moment, reflected on our passion, and decided to re-focus our efforts on the West Coast.
 Serendipitously, while visiting family in Sacramento, Wendy met Lisa Hershey, an up-and-coming organizer in search of a brand that aligned with her dream of helping family, friends and clients “organize their homes to simplify their lives”.
 We knew that Lisa’s spirit and drive were a perfect fit to keep our Task NW goals alive and expand into California.